Business process optimization: Why it’s important, and how to boost your success

 How did the new process do?
 Do any changes need to be made to it?
 During this final evaluation step, you’ll want to document important lessons your company learned throughout this 5-step process.

 Now that we’ve covered the steps of business process optimization, you may be wondering what the best way is to get started with it at your own organization.
-We recommend that before you begin optimizing processes at your workplace, you implement the right process mapping tools for the job.
+We recommend that before you begin optimizing processes at your workplace, you make sure you have the right software.